Where do I get my forms for teaching a class?

 Review the remediation section of the most recent instructor manual or contact your Training Center Coordinator to review remediation techniques and stages, and questions regarding remediation.

 Where can I teach my classes?

 Training Centers have agreements with the AHA about where, geographically, they can offer classes.
-This Training Center is authorized to hold classes in Pennsylvania and New York.
+This Training Center is authorized to hold classes in the United States of America.

 How do I fill out a roster and submit is for card issuance?

 You should be submitting a roster and all required paperwork to the issuing authority (Training Center Coordinator or Training Site Coordinator) immediately after the completion of the class so that cards can be issued within 20 days of the class.
 For further details, see the attached PDF.

 Can I help teach a class with an instructor who is aligned with another Training Center?

 Yes.
 If you are the assisting instructor, you will need to provide a copy of your instructor card for the Lead Instructor to submit with the roster to the Lead Instructor’s Training Center.
 Then, in order to make sure you get credit for instructing you would download and have the lead instructor fill out the Instructor/TCF Teaching Activity Notice to Primary TC from the AHA Instructor Network under the Additional Tools/PAM tab.

 Therefore, if you have an instructor who is aligned under another Training Center assist you with a class, you will need to attach a copy of their instructor card with the class paperwork and fill out a form for them to submit to their Training Center.

 How do I maintain my instructor status?